JasonFreeberg/R_Tutorials/README.md

 - **Suggested Homework:**

 **Week 2:** Introduction to R and RStudio
-- Brief hsitory: why R was made, and a comparison of other languages
+- Brief history: why R was made, and a comparison of other languages
 - Using RStudio
   - Installing packages
   - ...